DevExpress/testcafe-react-selectors/README.md

 #### Limitations

 * `testcafe-react-selectors` support ReactJS starting with version 15.
-* ReactSelector can only find components inherited from `React.Component`.
 To check if a component can be found, use the [react-dev-tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) extension.
 * Search for a component starts from the root React component, so selectors like `ReactSelector('body MyComponent')` will return `null`.
 * ReactSelectors need class names to select components on the page.
 Code minification usually does not keep the original class names.
 So you should either use non-minified code or configure the minificator to keep class names.